- Tropical Bog Plant

 - Increases Natural Filtration

-Water Poppy is yellow flowering plant.
+The Water Popply has dark green, rounded leaves are accented by abundant, creamy yellow, 2" flowers.
 The short lived lemon-yellow flower has small red and brown centers, that are enhanced by thick shiny dark-green, heart-shaped leaves.
 The leaves average 1" to 3" across and are quick to spread in your pond.
+Once water temperatures reach 70-75 degrees F, it will begin blooming and will continue to bloom into the fall until the first frost.
+Prefers full sun, although will tolerate shade.
+Water Poppy can be left floating, but will grow best if planted.
 The flowers bloom June - August but in tropical climates, the leaves remain green and abundant year-round.

 Aquatic Plants & Snails are excluded from free shipping offers and will ship separately from all other items.
 Please click here for shipping rates.